tamedevelopers/validator/README.md

 ## Has Method

 ```
-used to check if param is in form array params
+Used to check if key came along with form
-Just like if isset()
+Work just like if isset()
-This check if the key string is in array keys
 returns boolean\ true|false
 ```
 ```